akeight/SpaceX-data-dashboard/README.md

 The following **optional** features are implemented:

-- [ ] The site’s customized dashboard contains more content that explains what is interesting about the data
-  - e.g., an additional description, graph annotation, suggestion for which filters to use, or an additional page that explains more about the data
 - [x] The site allows users to toggle between different data visualizations
   - User should be able to use some mechanism to toggle between displaying and hiding visualizations

-The following **additional** features are implemented:

-* [x] The search filters are displayed with only the "/search" page for simple navigation and UX.

 ## Video Walkthrough